flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 The maintenance crew uses this pushbutton to reset the control circuit, after the system has operated.

 - ON: The PASSENGER SYS ON light goes off.
-- FAULT: This light comes on in white, when the door latch solenoids are energized for more than 30s.
+- FAULT: when the door latch solenoids are energized for more than 30s this light comes on in white.

 ### SVCE INT OVRD pushbutton switch